Basel III Implementation

 In January 2016, the Basel Committee issued its final Consultative Document on the Fundamental Review of the Trading Book (FRTB).
-The FRTB rules could negatively impact securitized products.
-If adopted by U.S. regulators, this approach would dramatically increase capital requirements for bank trading book activities for CMBS and other structured securities.
+If adopted by U.S. regulators, the approach described in the Consultative Document would dramatically increase capital requirements for bank trading book activities for CMBS and other structured securities.
 In November 2015, MBA participated in a coalition letter to US regulators that strongly recommended that they work to make modifications to the FTRB proposal -- in advance of the U.S. regulatory agency consideration -- in order to avoid negative impacts on the U.S. market.
 MBA recommends that U.S. Regulators not adopt the FRTB proposal.

-MBA is engaging in comprehensive regulatory and Congressional strategy to address the problematic elements of the HVCRE final rule and to strongly oppose the Basel Committee's Step-in Risk and Fundamental Review of the Trading Book Proposals.
+MBA is engaging in comprehensive regulatory and Congressional strategy to address the problematic elements of the HVCRE final rule, as described above, and to strongly oppose onerous new regulatory requirements as they arise, including the Basel Committee's Step-in Risk and Fundamental Review of the Trading Book Proposals.